 int x = 10;

-- By-value capture: When capturing, the values of external variables are copied into the lambda, and when the lambda’s lifecycle ends, these copies are destroyed
+- Capture by Value: When capturing, the external variable’s value is copied into the lambda, and the copy is destroyed when the lambda’s lifetime ends.

-- Capture by reference: A lambda holding a reference to an external variable must have the external variable be valid before the lambda is used, otherwise it can lead to undefined behavior
+- Capture by Reference: The lambda holds a reference to the external variable; the external variable must be valid at the time the lambda is used, or undefined behavior results.

 2.2 Lambda Parameters

-Lambda parameters are similar to regular function parameters, their lifecycle is limited to within the lambda function.
-That is, lambda parameters are created when the lambda is called and their lifecycle ends after the lambda call is completed.
+Lambda parameters are similar to regular function parameters; their lifetime is limited to the lambda function body.
+That is, lambda parameters are created when the lambda is called and their lifetime ends when the lambda call finishes.

 auto lambda = [](int a, int b) {